johnmatthewbacual-ECE/ECE2112_PA1/README.md

 ```

 The results confirm that the first and last elements are successfully exchanged while the middle elements remain in their original order.
 The function also returns a new list rather than modifying the original input list.
 The executed test results are shown in the submitted Jupyter Notebook.

+---

+**Thank you for reading!**

+To see the main python program for Programming Assignment 1, click this link https://github.com/johnmatthewbacual-ECE/ECE2112_PA1/blob/d5a9773634174aa95ab44c32cf2c6ca8a83a75ec/Bacual_2ECE-A_PA1.ipynb and download.
+Open on Jupyter Notebook, then run all cells.

+README file Version History:
+**September 1, 2025** - README output uploaded.